 The annual monitoring of the submerged vegetation takes place in August.
-The method to be used for the macrophyte studies is a transect investigation to obtain a relatively good overall description of submerged macrophyte distribution, density and diversity.
-The macrophyte diversity is very low and only 2-3 species/taxa are found in the monitored lakes: Callitriche hamulata (intermediate water-starwort), moss and in 2018 Myriophyllum alterniflorum (alternate water-milfoil) was found in Badesø close to the river outlet from Langesø.
+The method to be used for the macrophyte studies is a transect investigation to obtain a relatively good overall description of submerged macrophyte distribution, density, and diversity.
+The macrophyte diversity is very low and only 2-3 species/taxa are found in the monitored lakes: Callitriche hamulata (intermediate water-starwort), moss, and in 2018 Myriophyllum alterniflorum (alternate water-milfoil) was found in Badesø close to the river outlet from Langesø.
+In 2020 a single plant of Hippuris vulgaris (mare's tail) was found close to the beach on the southwest side of Badesø.

 In each lake, approx. 150 observation points are included.
-If great spatial variability in plant cover occurs, more points may be needed in order to provide an adequate description.
+If great spatial variability in plant cover occurs, more points may be needed to provide an adequate description.